jonesdwill/statevectorsim/README.md

 ```

 ### From Source (Development)
-If you want to modify the source code:
+If you want to modify the source code, or use the test and benchmark utils:
 1. Clone the repository:

 ``` bash